SareanAka/LeapAICSharp/docs/AUDIO.md

 ## Application settings

-For the application whose audio you want to translate, e.g. Apex, Valorant, Discord, Google Chrome, set the audio output device to VoiceMeeter Aux Input (VB-Audio VoiceMeeter AUX VAIO).
+For the application whose audio you want to translate, e.g. Apex, Valorant, Discord, Google Chrome, set the audio output device to VoiceMeeter Input (VB-Audio VoiceMeeter VAIO).
-This sends the application's audio into the AUX cable.
-Also set the application's audio input device to CABLE Output (VB-Audio Virtual Cable).
+Also set the application's audio input device to VoiceMeeter Aux Input (VB-Audio VoiceMeeter Aux VAIO).
 This cable is where the TTS audio will be played into.

 ![](screenshots/app_io_devices.png?raw=true)